-Introduction: Why “Best Practices” Hold You Back
+Introduction: Why “Best Practices” Are Holding You Back

 Fig.1: Russian Uncertainty Avoidance Against Select Other Countries (Hofstede Cultural Dimensions) [2]